Triangle-Free Modal Graph Theory

 Why Expressing Connectivity is a Big Deal

-A Classic Limitation You cannot write a first-order graph formula that is true iff two vertices are connected by a path.
+A Classic Limitation It is impossible to write a first-order formula in the language of graph theory that is true if and only if two vertices are connected by a path.

-The Power of Modal Logic Modal logic quantifies over extensions, enabling a definition of path-connectedness.
+The Power of Modal Logic Modal logic quantifies over extensions, enabling a definition of connectedness.

 \[ \Box\forall c\Big[ \big( c \sim x \land \forall u,v(c \sim u \land u \sim v \land v \neq c \rightarrow c \sim v) \big) \rightarrow c \sim y \Big] \]

-Then a modal definition of graph connectedness is the single sentence:
+A modal definition of graph connectedness is then:

 \(\forall x\,\forall y\,\mathrm{Conn}(x,y)\).